lolwheel/Owie/README.md

 # Features

-- The software is absolutely free and runs on a very cheap (~$3) board - Wemos D1 Mini Lite. **This tiny board has WiFi on board so we can offer future updates without you ever having to open the board again.
-HOW COOL IS THAT!!!**
+- Unlocks battery expansion capabilities on Pints and XRs.
+- Displays correct battery percentage in the official Onewheel app.
-- Removes BMS pairing - Enables you to use BMS boards from any Onewheel of the same model in your board.
-(Currently tested between different Pints of the same revision)
+- Defeats BMS <-> Controller pairing and allows you to use any Pint or XR BMS in your board.

-- fix the battery percentage reporting for Vamp-and-Ride setups and expanded battery packs.
-- Removes the factory locking of battery capacity expansion, implemented in OW XRs with revisions 4210+ and Pints with revisions 5059+.
+- Shows various stats about your battery on a web page through WiFi - Voltage, current, individual cell voltages and more.
+- Supports future firmware updates via WiFi - no need to reopen your board.

 # Installing Owie into your board